InfraZ/docs/docs/mmdb-cli/mmdb-cli.md

 ## License

 We have released MMDB CLI under the Apache License 2.0.
-You can find the source code and more information on our [GitHub repository](https://github.com/InfraZ/mmdb-cli).
+You can access the source code and find more information in our [GitHub repository](https://github.com/InfraZ/mmdb-cli).